 The ideal candidate for a honeymoon charter, the Amalfi Coast has become a symbol of Italy’s enduring allure and beguiling charm.
 First discovered by the Hollywood elite, the region’s craggy coasts are still strewn with the evidence of celebrity pilgrimages- from elegant eateries to secluded coves only accessible by boat.

 One of the most popular towns along the Amalif Coast is Ravello, where charterers can spend the day traversing the manicured gardens of Vila Rufolo and dining at dizzying heights above the sea at Palazzo Avino.

-Sorrento is another popuar superyacht destination, with its wealth of lemon groves creating a heady scent in the air.
+Sorrento is another popular superyacht destination on the Amalfi Coast, with its wealth of lemon groves creating a heady scent in the air.
 For the ultimate dining experience, be sure to head to the small town of Nerano, home of the celebrity-approved La Conca del Sogno and Lo Scoglio.

 Set adrift from mainland Italy, Sardinia has long been a popular island for those looking to indulge in some retail therapy.
 Porto Cervo is the hub of luxury, with ateliers from some of the biggest names in fashion enticingly situated opposite the marina.